Thursday, October 29, 2020

 • The number of Student Learning Objectives developed will depend on the placement level.

-• Basic: a minimum of three learning objectives
+• Basic: a minimum of three learning objectives in total

 • Students may add additional learning objectives as they progress in the placement.